cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 (<< 1 month) can lead to large segregation of the wider user base.
 As such, the length of the key cycles represent a trade-off between greater server key security (for shorter cycles), and better client privacy (for longer cycles).
-In situations where client privacy is paramount, then longer key cycles should be employed.
+In situations where client privacy is paramount, longer key cycles should be employed.

 # Applications {#apps}